 2. Understand Your Take Rate (And Why It’s So Important)

-Another question you’ll face in a marketplace is defining your service fee or take rate.
+Another question you’ll face is defining your service fee or take rate.
 It’s the percentage your platform charges per transaction.
 So, if your take rate is 20%, you earn $20 for every $100 spent on your platform.

 The math is simple.
 But the impact is huge.